alanreid/sensitive/ReadMe.md

 ## Sensitive.js
-Sensitive.js is an experimental toolkit that enables you to read the sensors of multiple phones at the time and create real-time multiplayer experiences on a single browser.
+Sensitive is an experimental node.js module that enables you to read the sensors of multiple phones at the time and create real-time multiplayer experiences on a "host" browser.

 This is the first version and there's lots to be done, so any help is greatly appreciated!